Global Professorships Programme 2021 guidance notes

 Proposed Programme/Plan of Action*

-Applicants should give an account of their research which is complete in and of itself and should not depend on material facts being provided by their referees, nor rely on special prior knowledge on the part of assessors.
+Applicants should give an account of their research which is complete in and of itself and should not rely on special prior knowledge on the part of assessors.

 A research assistant may be employed during the course of the Global Professorship.
 If it is planned to include a request for such a post, applicants should clearly state the nature of the work to be undertaken by the research assistant, and the arrangements for ensuring adequate supervision.
 Applicants should state the skills and qualifications sought.
-Please note that all research assistants must be of postdoctoral level.
+Research assistance, directly supporting the goals of the Global Professorship will be supported where a reasonable case is made in line with the type of work that is required to be undertaken;

 Planned Research Outputs/Plans for Publication/Dissemination*